wqking/eventpp/doc/eventdispatcher.md

 Return true if the listener is removed successfully, false if the listener is not found.
 The time complexity is O(1) plus time to look up the event in internal map.

+Note: the `handle` must be created by `this` EventDispatcher.
+See the note in function `insertListener` for details.

 #### hasAnyListener

 ```c++